prashkrans/yt_video_summarizer/README.md

 ### Usage:
 1. When the gradio app has started, provide the YT video url and file name.
 2. Select a language in which the summary is required.
-3. Select the work limit.
+3. Select the word limit.
 4. Select "Summarize as bullet points" if the summary is to be created as bullet points.
 5. Click on "Summarize Video" and wait for processing to end.
 6. Upon completion of processing two different summaries and the original transcription would be presented which could be download as well.